joaowillianspejo/joaowillianspejo/README.md

 ### Hey there &nbsp;🤙🏽

-I'm João Willian, I'm System Analyst at Accenture, and I'm from Brazil - 🇧🇷
+I'm João Willian, I'm QA Automation Analyst at Accenture, and I'm from Brazil - 🇧🇷

 🏡 &nbsp; Living in **Santos** - **SP**, **Brazil**